Spin-3/2 dark matter in a simple $t$-channel model: Constraints

 \subsection{Direct detection}

 Direct detection experiments~\cite{Tan:2016zwf, Akerib:2016vxi, Akerib:2015cja, Aprile:2015uzo} on elastic nucleon-DM scattering have provided the most stringent bounds on DM mass and interactions in a large number of conventional DM models.
-In the $t$-channel spin-3/2 DM model considered here, the cross-sections at zero momentum transfer can be easily calculated~\cite{DelNobile:2013sia,Freytsis:2010ne, Korotkin:2009kr}.
-The dominant contribution to the spin-independent cross-section for the vector mediator case is given by
+In the $t$-channel spin-3/2 DM model considered here, the cross-sections at zero momentum transfer can be easily calculated~\cite{DelNobile:2013sia,Freytsis:2010ne, Barger:2008qd}.
+The dominant contribution to the spin independent DM-nucleon scattering cross-section is estimated by noting that there are two important scales that are present in the scattering.
+There is a cut-off scale $\Lambda$ at the TeV scale and the QCD scale\,$\sim$\,100 MeV, which represents the typical energy and momentum of quarks bound inside the non-relativistic nucleons.
+In the leading order, neglecting the quark momenta, the DM-nucleon scattering amplitude for the dimension-5 vector interaction, for example, proceeds through the $s$-channel exchange and is given by